stdlib-js/stdlib/docs/style-guides/javascript/README.md

 ##### Reason

 When copying a small `array`, using `Array#slice()` incurs a function overhead which outweighs benefits.
-Thus a `for` loop is more efficient.
-For larger `arrays`, function invocation cost is comparable to or less than loop cost and the runtime engine is able to optimize for copying large chunks of memory.
+Thus, a `for` loop is more efficient.
+For larger `arrays`, function cost is comparable to or less than loop cost in addition to the runtime engine being able to optimize for copying large chunks of memory.

 ##### Small Array Example